BBQ Chicken Salad (1 grams)

 Portion Control

-Start by reducing the portion size of the BBQ chicken in your salad.
-This will help limit the amount of sugar and carbohydrates consumed.
+Reduce the portion size of the BBQ chicken salad to manage the quantity of carbohydrates consumed.

 Discover